nwjs/node/BUILDING.md

 ### Note about Python 2 and Python 3

-The Node.js project uses Python as part of its build process and has historically only been Python 2 compatible.
+The Node.js project supports both Python 3 and Python 2 for building.

-Python 2 will reach its _end-of-life_ at the end of 2019 at which point the interpreter will cease receiving updates.
-See https://python3statement.org/ for more information.

-The Node.js project is in the process of transitioning its Python code to Python 3 compatibility.
-Installing both versions of Python while building and testing Node.js allows developers and end users to test, benchmark, and debug Node.js running on both versions to ensure a smooth and complete transition before the year-end deadline.
+If both are installed Python 3 will be used.
+If only Python 2 is available it will be used instead.
+When possible we recommend that you build and test with Python 3.

 ### Unix and macOS